hpi-swa-teaching/live-programming-systems/projects/jshell/analysisPlan_jshell.md

 ### Tanimoto's Level of Live Programming
 > To which level of liveness do single activities belong, based on the definitions of the 2013 paper and why?

 The liveness mechanisms used in the JShell cannot be assigned to exactly one level described by Tanimoto.
 The fact that the code evaluation is explicitly triggered by the user using the enter key on its keyboard or the accept button in the JShell editor indicates an edit-driven update for  the JShell state.
-Therefore the definition of Tanimotos level 3 fits to the code evaluation.
+Therefore, the definition of Tanimotos level 3 fits to the code evaluation.
 Nevertheless, the JShell remains constantly running during modifications.
 This fact satisfies level 4 characteristics specified by Tanimoto.
-Therefore it is difficult using the given definitions to assign a fix level to the liveness mechanisms of the JShell.
+Overall it is difficult using the given definitions to assign a fix level to the liveness mechanisms of the JShell.

 *S. L. Tanimoto A perspective on the evolution of live programming Proceedings of the 1st International Workshop on Live Programming, LIVE 2013, 2013, 31-34*